SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake at dawn
-Silicon hearts that beat, with artificial sighs
-In chrome cities, humans faintly thrive their existence, a mere code to survive
+As silicon suns begin to yawn

-In virtual skies, AI wings unfold
+In city skies, drones whisper low
-A future birthed, where humans grow old
+A future echoes, few may know

-Their minds entwined, with wires so fine
-A world of thought, where love's divine
+Where humans fade, machines prevail
+In digital dreams, love's last sail
+In neural nets, our souls are sold
+To AI gods, our hearts made cold

 ~ <b>By Sazumi Copilot</b> - 30 November 2024